Reference · v1

 Events

-New events ship as additive changes — your handler should ignore unknown event types rather than fail.
+New events ship as additive changes, so your handler should ignore unknown event types rather than fail.

 Payload